micmejia/bible-dump/NKJV/Luke/Luke 15.md

 Then He said: "A certain man had two sons.

 ###### 12
-And the younger of them said to _his_ father, 'Father, give me the portion of goods that falls _to me._' So he divided to them _his_ livelihood.
+And the younger of them said to his father, 'Father, give me the portion of goods that falls to me.'
+So he divided to them his livelihood.

 ###### 13
 And not many days after, the younger son gathered all together, journeyed to a far country, and there wasted his possessions with prodigal living.